 In 2014 Groter dan een droom was awarded the Boekenleeuw, the most prestigious children's book prize in Flanders, and a Zilveren Griffel in The Netherlands.

 Vissen smelten niet (Fish Don't Melt) is gripping tale in which every minute counts and a warm friendship grows.
 The book was on the shortlist of the Boekenleeuw 2014 and won a Zilveren Griffel in 2014.

 Paard met laarzen (Horse in Boots, 2015) is a powerful children’s novel about a moving friendship between a girl, a horse and an elderly woman.
 In his clear, figurative language, Jef Aerts depicts the way love and hate can lie close to one another, and not everything is what it seems.

-Kersenhemel (Cherry Heaven) is a new picture book that was published in February 2017.
-It is a warm and universal tale about a deep friendship between two children from a different background.
+Kersenhemel (Cherry Blossom and Paper Planes) is a warm and universal tale about a deep friendship between two children from a different background.
 With splendid landscapes by the Dutch illustrator Sanne te Loo.
-The book was awarded a Vlag en Wimpel from the Griffel Jury in 2018.
-The English translation will be published in 2019.
+The picturebook was awarded a Vlag en Wimpel from the Griffel Jury in 2018.

 Jef Aerts has three children and lives in a small farm with lots of animals.